 - Financial Regulations

 - Scheme of Delegation

 - Risk Management Policy

 - Anti-Bribery and Anti-Fraud Policy

 - Ethical Fundraising and Gift Acceptance

-- Conflicts of Interest policy
+- · Conflicts of Interest policy

+- Public Interest Disclosure (Whistleblowing) Policy

 The Audit Committee reviews the effectiveness of the system of internal control and reports its opinion to the Board.
-This review is informed by the work of the Internal Auditors, by the contributions of the College managers with responsibility for the development and maintenance of the financial control framework, and by comments and observations made by the External Auditors in their management letter and other reports.
+This review is informed by the work of the Internal Auditors, by the contributions of the College managers with responsibility for the development and maintenance of the financial control framework, and by comments and observations made by the External Auditors in their audit reports.

-The most recent Internal Audit annual opinion concluded that based upon the activities and controls in the areas which were examined during 2019/20, that the College's arrangements for governance, internal control, risk management and the promotion of value for money were effective.
+The most recent Internal Audit annual opinion concluded that based upon the activities and controls in the areas which were examined during 2020/21, that the College's arrangements for governance, internal control, risk management and the promotion of value for money were effective.

-The system of internal control as described above has been in place during the year ended 31 July 2020 and up to the date of approval of the financial statements.
+The system of internal control as described above has been in place during the year ended 31 July 2021 and up to the date of approval of the financial statements.